arthurbcp/kuma/README.md

 **Flags:**

 - `--variables`, `-v`: Path or URL to the variables file.
-- `--project`, `-p`: Path to the project where the boilerplate will be created.
+- `--project`, `-p`: Path to the project where the scaffold will be created.
 - `--from`, `-f`: Path to the YAML file with the structure and templates.

 ### Execute a Run